schwallergroup/saturn/experimental_reproduction/README.md

 Part 1: Elucidating the Optimization Dynamics of Saturn
 -------------------------------------------------------

 This is the test experiment and the prepared configuration `JSON` can be directly run.
+Example output files are in `part-1/example-output-files`. `oracle_history.csv` contains all the generated molecules with their oracle component scores.

 Part 2: Transferability of Sample Efficiency to Physics-based Oracles